salesforcecli/plugin-dev/messages/configure.repo.md

 # summary

-Configure github repo for Actions pipeline.
+Configure a GitHub repo for the GitHub Actions pipeline.

 # description

-Sets up labels and exempts the CLI bot for branch protection and PR rules
+Sets up labels and exempts the CLI bot for branch protection and PR rules.

 # flags.repository.summary

-The github owner/repo
+GitHub owner/repo for which you want to configure GitHub Actions.

 # flags.dryRun.summary

-Make no changes
+Make no changes.

 # examples

+- Configure the repo "tesetPackageRelease", with owner "salesforcecli", for GitHub Actions.

-- <%= config.bin %> <%= command.id %> -r salesforcecli/testPackageRelease
+  <%= config.bin %> <%= command.id %> --repository salesforcecli/testPackageRelease

 # flags.bot.summary

-The github login/username for the bot.
+GitHub login/username for the bot.